How to Provide Testimony in New Hampshire

 Identify the public hearing date.
 We’ll share bills that we’re tracking on our socials and on our website, but you can also find those details at the state’s bill tracking site.

-If delivering testimony online, you must do so before the day of the hearing.
+If delivering testimony online, you must do so before the end of the day of the hearing.
 To deliver testimony for House committees, please click here.
 To deliver testimony for Senate committees, please click here.
 For both the Senate and House committees, you’ll have to know the date of the hearing, the committee running the hearing, and the bill number to submit testimony online.

 If delivering testimony in person, give yourself time to find parking in Concord, and enough time to walk to the appropriate building and sign in before the hearing begins.
-Note: the LOB is undergoing construction, and legislators have moved many meetings to another building, 1 Granite Place, also in Concord.
-This building is abbreviated as "GP" online.

 Hearings can take anywhere from 45 minutes to a few hours, depending on how popular or divisive a topic is.
 If there is a lot of public interest in a topic, the committee chair may limit the time of testimony to only two minutes.